 What is the difference between Hemp Seed Oil vs CBD Hemp Oil?

 These days, the hemp leaf and green label on these products can be hard to navigate, and the vocabulary around the products needs a bit more of a clarification for those that are just tapping into this healing plant.
-With that, lets deep dive into that question before diving into this delicious spring pizza!
+With that, lets deep dive into that question.

 Hemp seed oil is made by pressing hemp seeds together until the oil within them excretes.
 This method of extraction is similar to how olive and coconut oil is obtained.
 Hemp seeds are considered one of the (if not the) best sources of plant-based protein.
 Along with the protein benefits, hemp seeds have an abundance of essential amino and fatty acids that the human body requires.